MiksFlavor/PH-Polaris/README.md

 ## Current Status

-- Frontend only
+- Frontend for the moment
-- Mock data only
+- Mock data for the moment for test
 - Interactive regional visualization foundation
 - No scraping, no backend, no authentication, no database, and no LLM integration yet